 Sertan Kabadayi, PhD

-Dr. Kabadayi is chair of the marketing area and is consistently rated as one of the best teachers in the Gabelli School.
+Dr. Kabadayi is consistently rated as one of the best teachers in the Gabelli School.
 His academic research focuses on distribution channels (multiple channel strategies and channel configurations), the use of control mechanisms in buyer-seller relationships, and website trust and loyalty.
 He has presented his research at various conferences and has had his work published in academic journals that include the Journal of Marketing, Journal of Business Research, Industrial Marketing Management, and Psychology & Marketing.

 Prior to pursuing a career in academia, Dr. Kabadayi worked as a sales coordinator and product manager for Philips Electronics and, subsequently, as a product and brand manager for Electrolux Home Appliances.
 He was actively involved in developing new marketing strategies for the Electrolux and AEG home appliance brands and repositioning them in the Turkish market.
 He also played a key role in planning and introducing new product lines.

 Dr. Kabadayi received his bachelor’s degree from Bosphorus University in Istanbul, his MBA in marketing from Yeditepe University in Istanbul, and his PhD in marketing from the City University of New York.

 Before entering academia, Dr. Malefyt worked for many years as a corporate anthropologist at global advertising agencies, applying anthropological and cultural approaches to consumer research for developing brand and strategic insights.